rainforestapp/rainforest-cli/README.md

 For more information on test writing, please visit our [documentation](http://support.rainforestqa.com/hc/en-us/sections/200585603-Writing-Tests).

-### Running Tests
+### Command Line Options

-The most popular options are:
+Popular command line options are:

-- `--browsers ie8` or `--browsers ie8,chrome` - specficy the browsers you wish to run against.
+- `--browsers ie8` or `--browsers ie8,chrome` - specify the browsers you wish to run against.
 This overrides the test own settings.
-Valid browsers are ie8, ie9, chrome, firefox and safari.
+Valid browsers can be found in your account settings.
 - `--tag run-me` - only run tests which have this tag (recommended if you have lots of [test-steps](http://docs.rainforestqa.com/pages/example-test-suite.html#test_steps))!)
 - `--site-id` - only run tests for a specific site.
 Get in touch with us for help on getting that you site id if you are unable to.
 - `--environment-id` - run your tests using this environment.
 Otherwise it will use your default environment